MicahElliott/colemak-practice/README.md

 _key_ becomes: `k(I) e(A) y(X)`

+## Antirecommendations

+Don’t bother with the _hm_ combo.
+It’s rare and requires lookahead.

 ## This is ridiculous

 What’s that, this is a total waste?
 You might be right.
 Most people probably don’t care about tuning an already amazing layout.
-But no layout can be perfect.
-Without some hacks.
+But no layout can be perfect – without some hacks.
 And that’s what these are, but they should actually speed you up if you really wanna up your game (after you down it yet again).